 Pumpkin seeds, packed with zinc, potassium, magnesium, and calcium, are also delicious additions to salads.
 Pumpkin seeds can also be ground into a fine meal in the blender and used to thicken sauces and soups.

 Flaxseeds are one of the best plant source of omega 3 fatty acids and have high levels of magnesium, selenium, zinc, and iron.
 Since flaxseeds do not break down in the digestive system when consumed in their whole form, they should be ground into a fine meal in a small electric coffee grinder or purchased as flaxseed meal in natural food markets.
-Use them daily by sprinkling a tablespoon of flaxseed meal over cereals and salads and gain added fiber.
+Use them daily by sprinkling a tablespoon or two of flaxseed meal over cereals and salads and gain added fiber.

 Hempseeds, while still uncommon in chain grocery stores, can be found in natural food markets.
 Highly nutritious, hempseeds contain omega 3, 6, and 9 fatty acids and are an excellent source of calcium and iron.
 Sprinkle them over salads and cereals.